HridoyVaraby/Earthib-Redesign-Project/README.md

 The static site will be generated in the `out` directory, ready for deployment to any static hosting provider.

+## 📧 Contact Form Integration

+This project includes a fully functional contact form integrated with PHPMailer for sending emails via SMTP:

+- Contact form located in the "Connect with Us" section
+- Backend email handler at `/mailer/send-email.php`
+- Configuration file at `/mailer/config.mail.php`
+- Supports all major SMTP providers (Gmail, Outlook, cPanel hosting, etc.)
+- Includes client-side validation and user feedback

+To configure the contact form:
+1. Update SMTP credentials in `public/mailer/config.mail.php`
+2. Deploy the entire `mailer` directory to your hosting provider
+3. Test the form to ensure emails are being sent

 ## 🤖 LLM Optimization

 This project includes an `llms.txt` file in the public directory, which provides structured information about the website for Large Language Models.
 This file helps LLMs understand and interact with the site's content more effectively.